Young Fyre

-Tramaine Winfrey (born March 9, 1986), professionally known as Young Fyre, or Fyre, is a multi-platinum American record producer, composer, lyricist, and creative director.
-He was previously signed to T-Pain's record label, Nappy Boy Entertainment.
-He has worked extensively with T-Pain and produced most of his fourth studio album, Revolver.
-Young Fyre is also known for his work on Jaden Smith's albums Syre, Erys, and CTV3, his collaboration with artist Trinidad James on 2020's Black Filter, as producer and co-writer of Tay Money's "The Assignment", and as the co-founder of AudeoBox, a plugin and sound pack music tech company for professional producers.
+Tramaine Winfrey (born March 9, 1986), known professionally as Young Fyre, is an American record producer from Des Moines, Iowa.
+He began his career as an in-house producer T-Pain's label Nappy Boy Entertainment in 2010, and has since worked extensively with rappers Jaden Smith and Trinidad James.
+He founded AudeoBox in 2019, a plugin and sound pack technology company for professional producers.

-Young Fyre has worked with music industry names such as Britney Spears, Tech N9ne, Krizz Kaliko, Lil Wayne, Chris Brown, Busta Rhymes, Big Time Rush, Nicky Jam, Tank, Rico Love, Will Smith, Jaden Smith, A$AP Rocky, Kehlani, Cousin Stizz, Marc Anthony, Young Buck, Bad Bunny, Benny Benassi, Tamar Braxton, The OMG Girlz, Trinidad James, Tay Money, and many others.
-Among the notable songs credited to him are T-Pain's "Best Love Song" featuring Chris Brown, Britney Spears' "Private Show" and "What You Need", "Rap Song" featuring Rick Ross, "Booty Wurk (One Cheek at a Time)" featuring Joey Galaxy, Ace Hood's "King of the Streets" featuring T-Pain, and Lil' Wayne's "How to Hate" featuring T-Pain.
+Young Fyre has produced for artists including Britney Spears, Tech N9ne, Krizz Kaliko, Busta Rhymes, Big Time Rush, Nicky Jam, Tank, Rico Love, Will Smith, ASAP Rocky, Kehlani, Cousin Stizz, Marc Anthony, Young Buck, Bad Bunny, Benny Benassi, Tamar Braxton, and The OMG Girlz, among others.
+His credits include T-Pain's singles "Best Love Song", "Rap Song" and "Booty Wurk (One Cheek at a Time)", Britney Spears' singles "Private Show" and "What You Need", and Lil' Wayne's "How to Hate".

-He lives in Los Angeles, California and travels frequently between Atlanta, Miami, and New York City to record.
-Young Fyre's publishing catalog from 2008 through 2020 consists of upwards of 135 songs across the hip-hop, Latin and pop genres.

 Early life

 Young Fyre was born and raised in Des Moines, Iowa.
 Although most of the music popular in Iowa was pop, rock, and country, Winfrey's parents listened to R&B at home, and he began to experiment with the keyboard when his grandmother purchased one when he was 10.
 From there, he pursued his passion for music.
 He attributes his unique sound to these varying influences, explaining "the diversity came from listening to everything".
 He credits his early musical influences as Timbaland, Missy Elliott, and Busta Rhymes.